Cozy living room interior with fireplace

 Sometimes the best housewarming gift is cash toward something the homeowner is saving for.
 This is especially true for big-ticket items that no single gift giver would buy alone:

+Gift cards and cash now top NRF's list of most-wanted gifts, outranking every other category, and that pattern holds for housewarming too.
 A cash contribution toward a named fund feels more personal and purposeful than cash in an envelope.
-Platforms like Ouish let you set up specific cash funds — "Living Room Furniture Fund" or "Garden Setup Fund" — so gift givers know exactly what they are helping with.
+Platforms like Ouish let you set up specific cash funds (a "Living Room Furniture Fund" or "Garden Setup Fund") so gift givers know exactly what they are helping with.
+For more on how to ask for cash without it feeling impersonal, see our cash gift etiquette guide.

 Housewarming Gifts to Avoid